 Here’s a new perspective on Valentine’s Day: Self-Love!
-If life in lockdown is taking its toll we’re here to remind you of how special you are.
+We’re here to remind you of how special you are!
 Taking care of your mind, body and soul is the best route to happiness.
-Whether you’re single, married, home-schooling your frustrated family or living away from your other half, it’s time to focus just on you.
-Take a look at these simple ways to practice self-love and improve your well-being each week.
+It’s time to focus just on you – take a look at these simple ways to practice self-love and improve your well-being each week.

-During lockdown it’s important to take time to stay active and maintain wellbeing in any way possible.
+It’s important to take time to stay active and maintain wellbeing in any way possible.
 Yoga is a great way to do that from your own front room!
 Just 15 minutes of yoga a day can alter your brain chemistry and boost your mood, transforming your mental and physical health in so many ways.
 Studies have shown that yoga can decrease the secretion of cortisol (the primary stress hormone), which in turn can improve your overall health.
-What’s more, making yoga part of your daily routine can benefit your flexibility, muscle strength and tone.
+What’s more, making yoga part of your daily routine can benefit your flexibility and muscle strength.

 It’s human nature to seek contact with others.
 We’re social creatures by habit and so not seeing friends of family can be challenging.
 But remember that you’re not alone.
 Thankfully in this modern digital age, we can be better connected with those we love even when we’re not together.
 So pick up the phone, power up your laptop or type a text to someone and check in to see how they’re doing.
-Most likely they’re feeling similar to you and so a chat will do you both good.
-Fed up of Zoom quizzes and video-dropouts?
-Go old school and write someone a letter.
+You could even arrange a walk or go for a coffee with them!

 Searching for an escape?
 Any budding bookworm will tell you that sticking your nose into a good story is the perfect remedy.
 Scientific studies have shown that reading stimulates the brain and engages your imagination.
 This leads to a boost in your mood, a lowering of stress levels and an improvement in how you focus.
 From adventure stories and cultural classics, to brilliant biographies and dastardly whodunits, lose yourself in the pages of a good book.
 Not your thing?
 Download a podcast or audiobook and let them do the talking while you relax.